← All posts

 We pulled the height of every player in the ATP top 100 from our database.
 The tallest is 211cm.
 The shortest is 170cm.
 And the relationship between height and ranking is more complicated than most people assume.

 Tennis has historically been a sport where height helps but doesn’t dominate.
 A powerful serve — physics-advantaged by extra height — is valuable, but footwork, shot-making, and return ability matter just as much.
 We pulled the recorded height for every player in our ATP rankings database with top-100 status and ran the numbers.
+The relationship turned out to be weaker than we expected.

 The extremes

-The tallest player in the current ATP top 100 is ranked 68th and stands at 211cm (6'11").
-The shortest is ranked 53rd at 170cm (5'7").
+The tallest player in the current ATP top 100 is R. Opelka, ranked 76th, at 211cm (6'11").
+The shortest is S. Baez, ranked 64th, at 170cm (5'7").
 That’s a 41cm spread within a group of players competing at the same level.

 Both extremes are inside the top 100.
 The tallest isn’t in the top 10.
 The shortest isn’t at the bottom.
 That alone suggests the relationship between height and ranking isn’t simple.